-Your goal as a pet parent should simply be to find products that use the minimal amount of preservative chemicals, while still remaining free of dangerous bacteria.
+Your goal as a pet parent should simply be to find products that use a minimal amount of preservative chemicals while still remaining free of dangerous bacteria.

-It’s also best to opt for cow ears sourced from US cattle, since they are less likely to be injected with hormones, antibiotics, and pesticides.
-Even though there are no official regulations regarding cow ears themselves, US cattle farmers are regulated and inspected more strictly than many other countries.
+It’s also best to opt for cow ears sourced from US cattle since they are less likely to be injected with hormones, antibiotics, and pesticides.
+Even though there are no official regulations regarding cow ears themselves, US cattle farmers are regulated and inspected more strictly than in many other countries.

 The exception to that would be Brazil and Argentina, with wide grazing lands and large amounts of cattle that are free-range and grass-fed.
 Many believe that these cattle actually contain fewer chemicals than US cattle, so they’re a pretty safe bet.

 It really depends on the dog and if your pooch’s stomach can handle the cow ear.
 Some owners give their dogs cow ears every other day or so, while others reserve them as a special treat only given as a high-value reward or to distract a dog from visitors, thunderstorms, etc.

 Yes, cow ears are safe for dogs to enjoy (generally) – especially compared to alternatives like antlers, bones, and rawhides.
 They are completely edible, fully-digestible, and cow ears are soft enough that they don’t have the potential to break your dog’s teeth.